-Over the last 8 years, our community of schools has grown and, on the 6h May 2021, we delivered our 1,000,000th one to one maths lessons, bringing our total impact so far to 86,976 pupils across 2,821 schools.
+Over the last 8 years our community of schools has grown and, on the 6th May 2021, we delivered our 1,000,000th one to one maths lesson to Jacob, a Year 6 pupil at Tendring Primary School, bringing our total impact to 86,976 pupils across 2,821 schools.
 The majority of the pupils we’ve supported are eligible for Free School Meals.

 It’s been an incredible journey so far and, whilst our goal hasn’t changed, we’ve certainly learnt a thing or two about providing effective one to one maths support along the way!
 To mark this momentous milestone, we’ve spent some time reflecting on these lessons and what we see as the essential insights for any teacher or school leader looking to incorporate one to one maths teaching into their classrooms.

 - Developing the best possible programme of one to one support